 The Corporation uses derivative instruments to manage its cost of capital through interest rate swaps, which generate cash flow meant to reduce interest expense.
 The Corporation pays a rate based upon the SIFMA Municipal Swap Index, an index of seven-day, high-grade, tax-exempt variable-rate demand obligations.
-In return, the Corporation receives a rate based upon the London Interbank Offered Rate (LIBOR).
-During 2023 LIBOR was replaced by a similar term Secured Overnight Financing Rate (SOFR) plus a spread adjustment to account for differences in LIBOR and SOFR.
+In return, the Corporation receives a rate based upon the Secured Overnight Financing Rate (SOFR) plus a spread adjustment to account for differences in SOFR.